sheffieldnlp/deepQuest/docs/source/tutorials.rst

   | ``PRED_WEIGHTS`` -- set the path to the pre-trained weights (as dumped to the trained_models/{model_name} folder) of the model that would be used for scoring
   | ``MODE`` -- set to 'sampling'

+Note that the scoring procedure requires a file with gold-standard labels.
+Create a dummy file with, for example, random scores if you do not gold-standard labels.

 .. _`WMT QE Shared task`: http://www.statmt.org/wmt18/quality-estimation-task.html
 .. _configs/config-sentQEbRNNEval.py: https://github.com/sheffieldnlp/deepQuest/blob/master/configs/config-sentQEbRNNEval.py